-Science & Engineering Disciplinary Core Idea: Crosscutting Concept:

-Practice: LS1.C: Organization for Matter and Energy and Matter

-Developing and Using Energy Flow in Organisms • Energy cannot be created

-Models • As matter and energy flow through or destroyed-it only moves

-• Use a model based on different organizational levels of between one place and another

-evidence to illustrate the living systems, chemical elements are place, between objects and/or

-relationships between recombined in different ways to form fields, or between systems.

-systems or between different products.

-components of a system. • As a result of these chemical reactions,

-energy is transferred from one system of

-interacting molecules to another.

-• Cellular respiration is a chemical process

-in which the bonds of food molecules and

-oxygen molecules are broken and new

-compounds are formed that can transport

-energy to muscles.

-Cellular respiration also releases

-the energy needed to maintain body

-temperature despite ongoing energy

-transfer to the surrounding environment.
+Science & Engineering Practice: Disciplinary Core Idea: Crosscutting Concept: Developing and Using Models • Develop, revise, and/or use a model based on evidence to illustrate and/or predict the relationships between systems or between components of a system.
+Organization for Matter and Energy Flow in Organisms • As matter and energy flow through different organizational levels of living systems, chemical elements are recombined in different ways to form different products.
+Energy and Matter Energy cannot be created or destroyed-it only moves between one place and another place, between objects and/or fields, or between systems. • As a result of these chemical reactions, energy is transferred from one system of interacting molecules to another. • Cellular respiration is a chemical process in which the bonds of food molecules and oxygen molecules are broken and new compounds are formed that can transport energy to muscles.
+Cellular respiration also releases the energy needed to maintain body temperature despite ongoing energy transfer to the surrounding environment.